Psychopathy Spectrum Test: Meaning, Traits & Score Interpretation

 Researchers now study psychopathy as a spectrum to better reflect real life.
 Traits like boldness and disinhibition are measurable and vary widely.
 This view helps with early support, better decisions, and more accurate expectations.

-What Is the Psychopathy Spectrum Test?
+What Does the Psychopathy Spectrum Test Measure?

 The roots trace back to psychologist Robert Hare in the 1970s.
 He developed the Hare Psychopathy Checklist, then the PCL-R, a clinician-led tool used in forensic settings.
 Over time, researchers saw that many traits in psychopathy also appear in the general population, just at lower levels.
 This led to spectrum-based, self-report tools aimed at everyday users and research.